 - fully authorative movement with client side prediction and server reconciliation (server is king)

-- Server controlled collisions
+- Server controlled collisions (using a navmesh)

 - Simple scene management & switching